 The best example of the extent of influence of Wahhabi austerity and conservatism was the King’s burial: He was wrapped in a common shroud and placed in a simple, unmarked grave just like his predecessors.
 Moreover, his burial spot was no other than Riyadh’s Oud public cemetery.
 That means that royalty and commoners are all buried in the same cemetery, including Saudi Arabia’s first modern king, Abdulaziz bin Abdul Rahman Al Saud – known also as Ibn Saud.

 We hope you learned something new regarding this country’s death practices!

-If you want know more about funeral practices of other Gulf countries, feel free to check out our Oman article!
+Did you like learning more about the tomb of the Prophet?
+Or maybe you want know more about funeral practices of other Gulf countries.
+Then feel free to check out our Oman article!
 For funerary details about other predominantly Muslim countries have a look at our articles on Egypt and Iran.

 The average mixed death rate of Saudi Arabia is 3,505 per 1.000 people (2019).

 According to Islamic tradition, Saudi Arabians bury their dead within 24 hours after death.
 If the deceased has passed away after sunset, most funerals take place before sunrise.

 We have already mentioned that Saudi Arabia is an Islamic theocracy.
 The significance of Islam for Saudi Arabians is profound, especially if we keep in mind that the Mecca and Medina, the two holiest cities of Islam are within Saudi boarders.
 Moreover, Saudi Arabia officially follows the Sunni and specifically the Hanbali school of thought.
 As a result, 90% of Saudi Arabians are Sunni Muslims and the rest are Shia.
 Sunni and Shia are the only schools of Islam recognized by the Saudi Arabian government.